-If you do not have a medical power of attorney, in the event of incapacity your loved ones may be forced to seek a court order to appoint somebody, usually deemed a "guardian", who will be authorized to oversee your medical care, where you receive your care, and to enforce your wishes in relation to your care.
-Further, a court may not appoint the person you would have preferred, and may not be willing or able to accept the representations of your loved ones as to your stated preferences for your care and treatment.
+If you do not have a medical power of attorney, in the event of incapacity your loved ones may be forced to seek a court order to appoint a person, usually called a guardian, who will be authorized to oversee your medical care, where you receive your care, and to enforce your wishes in relation to your care.
+If you are unable to express your wishes to a court, the court may not appoint the person you would have preferred to advocate for your healthcare needs, and may not be willing or able to accept the representations of your loved ones as to your stated preferences for your care and treatment.

-Most people who engage in estate planning in anticipation of possible disability obtain both a medical power of attorney and a general power of attorney, which enables a trusted loved one to oversee their finances while they are incapacitated.
+Most people who engage in estate planning in anticipation of possible disability obtain both a medical power of attorney and a durable power of attorney, a document that enables a trusted loved one to oversee their finances while they are incapacitated.
 In the event of a longer-term disability, having a duly authorized legal representative who can manage your bank accounts, process any income or insurance proceeds, and pay your bills, will almost always be necessary.